Skip to main content

 Image Compatibility

 The base image has pre-warmed npm caches for Jupyter, Marimo, Streamlit, and Excalidraw.
-Installation on base is significantly faster than on other images because dependencies are already downloaded.
+Installation on base is significantly faster because those dependencies are already downloaded.

 Complete Example: Install VS Code and Jupyter